LilaRest/bulb/bulb_docs/relationships.md

 <br/>

-The Relationship instances, possesses some parameters which define their behaviour in the database :
+The Relationship instances possess some parameters which define their behaviour in the database :

 - **`rel_type`** (required) : This parameter defines the relationship type.
 It must be a string.
                               See : [https://neo4j.com/docs/getting-started/current/graphdb-concepts/#graphdb-relationship-types](https://neo4j.com/docs/getting-started/current/graphdb-concepts/#graphdb-relationship-types)